12:15pm PT by Rick Porter

 Taissa Farmiga, Rhea Seehorn, Luke Kirby, Ike Barinholtz and Percy Hynes-White will also appear together in an episode.

 Ginnifer Goodwin, James Frain and Zabryna Guevara will star together in an epsiode as well.
+The show's trailer also revealed glimpses at Tracy Morgan and John Larroquette, the latter in a scene with Cho and Tolman.

 Plot details are largely being kept under wraps, but here are announced episode titles and cast thus far.